torvalds/linux/Documentation/admin-guide/mm/pagemap.rst

    precisely which pages are mapped (or in swap) and comparing mapped pages between processes.

+   Traditionally, bit 56 indicates that a page is mapped exactly once and bit 56 is clear when a page is mapped multiple times, even when mapped in the same process multiple times.
+In some kernel configurations, the semantics for pages part of a larger allocation (e.g., THP) can differ: bit 56 is set if all pages part of the corresponding large allocation are *certainly* mapped in the same process, even if the page is mapped multiple times in that process.
+Bit 56 is clear when any page page of the larger allocation is *maybe* mapped in a different process.
+In some cases, a large allocation might be treated as "maybe mapped by multiple processes" even though this is no longer the case.

    Efficient users of this interface will use ``/proc/pid/maps`` to determine which areas of memory are actually mapped and llseek to skip over unmapped regions.